 postserialize(data, req, res, value)

-In all of the above you have access to a disposable environment in the data
+In all of the above you have access to a disposable environment in thedata

-can store temporary data in these hooks that can be reused by other hooks
+parameter that is created as a temporary data store for each request.
+Hooks can store temporary data in these hooks that can be reused by other hooks processing this same request.

 One feature when defining hooks in Plumber routers is the ability to modify